Undefined-Team/ProtoDeep/README.md

-# ProtoDeep nn simplified usage Lib by Undefined
+# Utils Lib by Undefined
-Simple C lib for neural network simplified usage (ProtoDeep part 3)
+Simple C lib for multiple tools